opendilab/DI-engine-docs/source/hands_on/dqn.rst

            :align: center
            :height: 300

-      In DI-engine, users can enable Dueling head by modifying the ``dueling`` field in the model part of the configuration file, and the detailed code class ``DuelingHead`` is located in `Dueling Head <https://github.com/opendilab/DI-engine/blob/main/ding/model/common/head.py>`_.
+      In DI-engine, users can enable Dueling head by modifying the ``dueling`` field in the model part of the configuration file.
+The detailed code class ``DuelingHead`` is located in `Dueling Head <https://github.com/opendilab/DI-engine/blob/main/ding/model/common/head.py>`_.

     - RNN (DRQN, R2D2)